Central European University: Relocation (2017–2019)

 The same day, the pro-government news website Origo.hu asserted that CEU, which it referred to as "Soros University" (George Soros being its founder and main benefactor, and also known as an opponent of Prime Minister Viktor Orbán and his Fidesz party), operated unlawfully in Hungary, citing regulatory infractions.
 Origo also referred to a report prepared by Hungary's Educational Authority, which revealed that 28 universities, including CEU, were being investigated for operating unlawfully in Hungary.
 CEU responded that the allegations of cheating and regulatory infractions constituted defamations and libel, and threatened to sue Origo if the article was not corrected.

-On 29 March 2017, President and Rector-elect Ignatieff, Pro-Rector for Hungarian Affairs Zsolt Enyedi and, Pro-Rector for Social Sciences and Humanities Éva Fodor said that "the legislation tabled by the Hungarian government relating to higher education is targeted and discriminatory, attacks the CEU, and is an unacceptable assault on our academic freedom... [and] the academic freedom of Hungarian higher education in general."
+On 29 March 2017, President and Rector-elect Ignatieff, Pro-Rector for Hungarian Affairs Zsolt Enyedi and, Pro-Rector for Social Sciences and Humanities Éva Fodor said that "the legislation tabled by the Hungarian government relating to higher education is targeted and discriminatory, attacks CEU, and is an unacceptable assault on our academic freedom... [and] the academic freedom of Hungarian higher education in general."
 Later, Ignatieff and Enyedi met Secretary of State for Education László Palkovics.
 CEU then called "for the government to withdraw this legislation and enter into negotiations to find a solution."

 On 31 March 2017, Hungarian Prime Minister Viktor Orbán stated in an interview on public radio that the future of "Soros University" depended on US-Hungarian talks.
 He said that CEU was "cheating" by awarding both Hungarian and American degrees, despite not operating abroad.
 This was a breach of Hungarian regulations, which gave an unfair advantage to CEU over the other 21 foreign universities in Hungary.
 CEU responded that it was not cheating nor in breach of Hungarian regulations.
 Indeed, according to CEU, no laws in effect required universities such as CEU also to operate in their countries of origin.
 However, Szilard Nemeth, vice chairman of Fidesz, was more blunt, stating that civil society groups with funding from Soros should be "swept out" of Hungary.